Aki-Kunnn/Area_tool/README.md

 # What you need before hand

+This script assumes a few things:

-All of your lines should be in on
+- All of your lines should be in the same folder, and the naming of the folder should be like this for ex: Line_63
+- Within that folder you should make a text file, it should contain names of the columns of your data: [How to Make a file](https://www.wikihow.com/Make-a-New-File-in-Windows)

 # How to Use the tool